teonite/matrix/README.md

    1. Begin by running `make init`.
 Modify the files within the `/config/` directory, excluding `element-web.yaml` and `synapse.yaml`.
 Remember to adjust the values in `config.sh` to match your Kubernetes setup.

-   2. Access the dashboard and locate the Synapse server config map.
+   2. Access the kubernetes dashboard and locate the Synapse server config map.
 In the `homeserver.yaml` value, incorporate the following lines:

       ```yaml